YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 where `constr'` is lower-cased `constr` and is applied to a space-separated list of argument, corresponding to the shape of the user-defined injection primitive.

-The nest thing to do is to test the relational behaviour of various components and try different versions of a relation.
+The next thing to do is to test the relational behaviour of various components and try different versions of a relation.